4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/19-While-loop/README.md

 Fortunately, repl.it handles the infinite loop.
 For now...

 ## :pencil: Instructions:
-* Fix the `while` loop so that it does not lead the program crashing via an infinite loop.
+* Fix the `while` loop so that it does not lead to the program crashing via an infinite loop.
 * Print `100` through `0` to the console.
 * Return `counter` once it is `0`.